erato-hr/eratoexpert-documentation/source/index.html.md

 ---
 # EratoExpert API

-EratoExpert API provides means to get *answers* and/or *actions* defined in [EratoExpert's web console](http://developer.erato.hr) based on your user's natural language query.
+EratoExpert API provides means to get *answers* and/or *actions* defined in your [EratoExpert's web console](http://developer.erato.hr) based on your user's natural language query.
 Depending on your licence, you can define one or more EratoExpert projects in your web console.
 Each project gets its own EratoExpert execution server and each execution server provides API over SSL for consumers to use.

 EratoExpert API consumers will get up to top three results from EratoExpert execution server for specific project from a natural language query string.